keanduque/js_renshuu/README.md

-# 🧠 KeanMind Renshuu — JavaScript Practice
+# 🧠 KeanMind Renshuu — JavaScript

 Welcome to **KeanMind JS Practice**, a collection of mini projects and exercises to strengthen JavaScript fundamentals and DOM manipulation skills.